 So, do you have COVID symptoms?

 I just finished a write-up on this that will be part of a video course I’m working on about improving your immunity to COVID.
-I’ll share it below.
-May it be useful.
+If you’d like to be notified when the course launches:Click Here!

 Do You Have COVID Symptoms?

 Cases of coronavirus and COVID-19 can generally be categorized into five groups: Asymptomatic, Mild, Moderate, Severe and Critical.

 What follows are descriptions of each group of symptoms; however, realize that this coronavirus is evolving, as are symptoms, so use this information as a guide, not an absolute dictum.